H2S (radar): Rotterdam Gerät

 The issue was finally settled by a study by Saward.
 He noted that losses during the Naxos period were actually lower, down from 4% to 2% of the sorties.
 The drop corresponded with the introduction of Fishpond.
 Saward concluded that:

 In July 1944, a Ju 88G-1 of 7 Staffel/NJG 2 flew the wrong way on a landing beacon and landed at RAF Woodbridge by accident.
 The crew were arrested before they could destroy their equipment, providing the British researchers with the latest version of the Lichtenstein SN-2 VHF-band radar, the Flensburg radar detector, and the FuG 25a Erstling IFF gear.
 Interrogation of the crew revealed that the Flensburg system detected the RAF bombers' Monica radar emissions and that it was used as a homing system.
 Naxos was not fitted, and the crew stated that it was only used for initial warning, not as a homing system.
 This was all to the great relief of everyone involved; Monica was already being replaced by Fishpond systems on most aircraft, and those aircraft with Monica were told to turn it off.
 H2S remained in use for the rest of the war.

 As the British engineers had predicted, it took the Germans two years to complete the development of magnetron based radars.
-The first to reach operation in early 1945 was the FuG 240 Berlin, an AI radar very similar to the British AI Mk.
-VIII.
+The first to reach operation in early 1945 was the FuG 240 Berlin, an AI radar very similar to the British AI Mark VIII.
 By this time the country was on the brink of defeat and Berlin never entered service.
 A small number were fitted experimentally, one of which was captured by the RAF in a shot-down Ju 88.
 Several other radars developed from the same basic systems were also introduced but saw limited or no service.
 One advancement made by the Germans during this period was a new type of antenna using a dielectric to shape the output, known in the UK as a polyrod.